SOMM is an independent board that reviews professional certifications in the wine trade.

 In-Depth Reviews of America’s Sommelier Schools

 In America, it matters less who underwrote the sommelier certification than what school the student matriculates from.
 Because of this, we endeavor to audit classes at every sommelier school in America.
-Members of our board attend classes at dozens of sommelier schools every year.
+Members of our board attend courses at dozens of sommelier schools every year.
 They offer a detailed analysis of each school they attended.
 The schools are then ranked according to standard educational criteria.
 Each year we identify the top 10 wine schools in America.
-The top school being awarded the annual “Top Wine School in America” award.
+The top school was awarded the annual “Top Wine School in America” award.

 Supporting Sommeliers and Wine Students

 There are no national standards for certifying wine schools.
 Students need unbiased information to decide what wine school and certification best fit their goals.
 This becomes even more important as sommelier certification becomes the de facto standard for wine education in the wine trade.